 - Check to ensure the weatherstripping on all of your doors is in working order and isn’t cracked or torn.
 If it is, replace it.

 The host of ways you can get the most out of your annual air conditioner service dollars is pretty long, but if you take a little time to tackle the list we’ve outlined, you can possibly make your home more efficient and more comfortable.
-If you have any questions about these pointers or are just looking to set up air conditioner service, give Heartland Heating & Cooling a call at 515-344-3579 or schedule an appointment online.
+If you have any questions about these tips or are just looking to set up air conditioner service, give Heartland Heating & Cooling a call at 515-344-3579 or schedule an appointment online.